"We felt like Daria was as invested in our wedding as we were... and we truly can’t thank her enough for giving us the best night of our lives."

-Photo by Picture This!
-Photography
+Photo by Sarah Morrill Photography

 A Lovely Love Story

-After 15 years of planning, coordinating and officiating at dozens,
+17 years later, that young woman has had the honor of planning, coordinating and officiating at dozens, if not hundreds of weddings.

-Even when it’s not all cupcakes and roses, I honestly believe (to quote one of my favorite movies ever),
+Even when it wasn’t all cupcakes and roses, I still honestly believe (to quote one of my favorite movies ever), if you look hard enough, Love Actually is all around.

 And love has the endless capacity to surprise and delight,